vin89423/wget-remote-downloader/README.md

 ### Screenshot
 1. This is how the application look like at first.

 ![](screenshots/screenshot_1.png "Login to remote downloader")

 2. To create wget download request.

 ![](screenshots/screenshot_2.png "Create Request")

 3. Request will be shown like this, after wget finish download.
-Download to local button will appear
+Download to local button will appear.

 ![](screenshots/screenshot_3.png "Download List")